NSLS-II-BMM/profile_collection/startup/README.rst

   Files and data related to BMM's telemetry routines

 ``tmpl/``
-  Template files used to generate dossier and other content
+  Template files used to generate dossier and other static text content

 ``xlsx/``
   Automation spreadsheet templates in .xlsx format